 My Review: I love a good parenting book, especially when they don't sugar coat how much your life changes and how difficult some things become.
 This is definitely a book I will be giving to new moms (at least the ones I know can handle it).
 I like how it really takes on the tone of no judgement, each chapter reviews several different methods a parent can use, all have their ups and downs, it does a nice job of breaking those down for you, but in the end it all boils down to no matter what just pick what works for you.
 So many subjects are covered, from feeding to sleeping, medical care to screen time, it is definitely a book to refer back to as needed for a first time parent.
 The author includes personal experience and even how drastically one child's needs can differ from another.
 My only complaint is that I didn't have the benefit of this book when my son was a baby, and I wish it was expanded more for as your kids get older because let me tell you, school aged kids bring a whole new realm of struggles and judgmental people.

 My Rating: If you are a parent or a parent-to-be and are looking for a book for Non-Fiction November, I would highly recommend this one.
 I wish I had been able to read this when I was struggling through new mommyhood.
 I give it a rating of Three Paws and a Stump Wag.

-I received a copy of Aversion and the Mentalist series from the author.
-The above is my honest opinion.
+I received a complimentary copy of this book from the publisher; the above is my honest review and opinion.